 The reduction of the leakage inductance is important in order to obtain better power efficiency, but it goes as the expense of other parameters.
 For example, reducing the number of turns will also produce higher core losses.

 On the other hand, it is important to have in mind the relationship between leakage inductance and parasitic capacitance.
-Lower leakage inductances will lead in higher capacitances: C1= 1/w2 lk1
+Lower leakage inductances will lead to higher capacitances: C1= 1/w2 lk1

 In cases where higher leakage inductance is required, a magnetic shunt can be inserted between layers.
 Another possibility would be the use of fractional turns.